-TERM DEFINITION Small Dollar Consumer Loan Affordable consumer lending products that serve as available alternatives in the marketplace for individuals who are Eligible Residents who meet Loan-and Moderate-Income requirements and meet criteria further specified in the applicable NOFA.
-NOTE: For the FY 2020 round, Small Dollar Consumer Loans have a total principal value of no less than \$500 and no greater than \$5,000 and have a term of ninety (90) days or more.
-Subsidiary Has the same meaning as in section 3 of the Federal Deposit Insurance Act, except that a CDFI shall not be considered a subsidiary of any insured depository institution or any depository institution holding company that controls less than 25 percent of any class of the voting shares of such corporation and does not otherwise control, in any manner, the election of a majority of directors of the corporation.
-Targeted Financial Services Electronic Transfer Accounts, Individual Development Accounts, Safe Transaction Accounts, Youth Transaction Accounts and such other similar banking products as may be specified by the CDFI Fund in the applicable NOFA.
-Targeted Retail Savings/Investment Products Certificates of deposit, mutual funds, life insurance, and other similar savings or investment vehicles targeted to Eligible Residents, as may be specified by the CDFI Fund in the applicable NOFA.
-Technical Assistance The provision of consulting services, resources, training, and other nonmonetary support relating to an organization, individual, or operation of a trade or business, as may be specified by the CDFI Fund in the applicable NOFA.
+TERM DEFINITION Small Dollar Consumer Loan Affordable consumer lending products that serve as available alternatives in the marketplace for individuals who are Eligible Residents who meet Loan-and Moderate-Income requirements and meet criteria further specified in the applicable FY 2021 BEA Program NOFA.
+NOTE: For the FY 2021 BEA Program Application, Small Dollar Consumer Loans have a total principal value of no less than \$500 and no greater than \$5,000 and have a term of ninety (90) days or more.
+Subsidiary Has the same meaning as in section 3 of the Federal Deposit Insurance Act, except that a CDFI shall not be considered a subsidiary of any insured depository institution or any depository institution holding company that controls less than 25% of any class of the voting shares of such corporation and does not otherwise control, in any manner, the election of a majority of directors of the corporation.
+Targeted Financial Services Electronic Transfer Accounts, Individual Development Accounts, Safe Transaction Accounts, Youth Transaction Accounts and such other similar banking products as may be specified by the CDFI Fund in the applicable FY 2021 BEA Program NOFA.
+Targeted Retail Savings/Investment Products Certificates of deposit, mutual funds, life insurance, and other similar savings or investment vehicles targeted to Eligible Residents, as may be specified by the CDFI Fund in the applicable FY 2021 BEA Program NOFA.
+Technical Assistance The provision of consulting services, resources, training, and other nonmonetary support relating to an organization, individual, or operation of a trade or business, as may be specified by the CDFI Fund in the applicable FY 2021 BEA Program NOFA.
 Unit of General Local Government Any city, county town, township, parish, village or other general- purpose political subdivision of a State or Commonwealth of the United States, or general-purpose subdivision thereof, and the District of Columbia.
 Youth Transaction Account Youth Transaction Accounts are deposit accounts held in an Insured Depository Institution opened by or for one or more minor children of an Eligible Resident, and which may be linked to a financial education program